Haitian family 'terrified' as Trump administration moves to end protected status

 Related: What does Haiti have to show for $13 billion in earthquake aid?

 "I didn't sleep at all last night.
-I kept asking myself why this was happening," Reginald Lysias, 40, said on Tuesday.
+I kept asking myself why this was happening," he said on Tuesday.
 "What will I do with my home, my car, the church that I lead?"

 Lysias came to the U.S. to preach.
 He arrived in December 2009, spending several weeks speaking to churches across the Bay Area.